Top 5 Best Dog Food For Weight Gain

 Blue Buffalo Lamb and Rice is the last pick on our list, but still an excellent choice of dog food to gain weight and muscle.
 It comes packed with anti-oxidants, omega 3/6 fatty acids, vitamins, and minerals.
 Like the previous choices on our list, Blue Buffalo contains no wheat, corn, or soy.
 It also contains no artifical flavors, dyes, or preservatives, making it a great choice of dog food for your pup.

-This is a great choice for dogs trying to gain weight and muscle that are allergic or sensitive to poultry, as Blue Buffalo does not contain any at all.
+Even though we rank Blue Buffalo #5, it’s still an excellent choice, especially for dogs that are allergic or sensitive to poultry, as Blue Buffalo does not contain any at all.

 Blue Buffalo Life Protection Formula Lamb and Rice